nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * `EventsCenter` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
-* `LogsCenter` : Used by many classes to write log messages to the App's log file.
+* `LogsCenter` : This class is used by many classes to write log messages to the App's log file.

 The rest of the App consists of five components:

 * [**`UI`**](#ui-component) renders the GUI of the app.
-* [**`Dispatcher`**](#dispatcher-component) Invokes a suitable command executor.
+* [**`Dispatcher`**](#dispatcher-component) invokes a suitable command executor.
 * [**`Controller`**](#logic-component) executes the command.
 * [**`Model`**](#model-component) holds the data of the application in the memory.
 * [**`Storage`**](#storage-component) reads data from, and writes data to, the hard disk.

 Each of the five components defines its _API_ in an `interface` with the same name as the Component.

 Our architecture follows the MVC Pattern.
 UI displays data and interacts with the user.
-Commands are passed through Dispatcher and routed to a suitable Controller.
-Controller receives requests from the Dispatcher and acts as the bridge between UI and Model.
-Model & Storage stores and maintain the data.
-A lot of inspirations for this design are drawn from MVC architectures used by web MVC frameworks such as [Ruby on Rails](http://paulhan221.tumblr.com/post/114731592051/rails-http-requests-for-mvc) and [Laravel](http://laravelbook.com/laravel-architecture/).
+Commands are passed through the Dispatcher and routed to a suitable Controller.
+Controller receives requests from the Dispatcher and acts as the bridge between the UI and the Model.
+Model & Storage store and maintain the data.
+A lot of inspirations for this design was drawn from MVC architectures used by web MVC frameworks such as [Ruby on Rails](http://paulhan221.tumblr .com/post/114731592051/rails-http-requests-for-mvc) and [Laravel](http://laravelbook.com/laravel-architecture/).

 The sections below give more details of each component.

-### 2.1.
+### 2.2.
 UI component

 <img src="images/UiClassDiagram.png" width="600"><br>
-_Figure 2.1 : Structure of the UI Component_
+_Figure 2.2 : Structure of the UI Component_

 **API** : [`Ui.java`](../src/main/java/seedu/toluist/ui/Ui.java)

 **JavaFX** is used for the UI. `MainWindow` holds all the views that make up the different parts of the UI.
 These views inherit from the abstract `UiView` class, while `MainWindow` itself inherits from the abstract `UiPart` class.

-#### 2.1.1.
+#### 2.2.1.
 UiView

 **API** : [`UiView.java`](../src/main/java/seedu/toluist/ui/view/UiView.java)